/v/ (imageboard): Culture and influence

-Users in the board are sometimes referred to as /v/irgins, a term found as early as on 18 September 2013 in a post by moot himself.
+Users in the board are sometimes referred to as /v/irgins.
 The board has spawned multiple Internet memes, most notably the NPC Wojak in 2016 (derived from the gaming term non-player character to describe those who do not think for themselves or make their own conscious decisions).
 It was covered by major and minor news outlets alike, with frequent coverage during its popularity peak in fall 2018.
 According to The Verge, a few articles (including one by The New York Times published on October 16, 2018) sparked a "domino effect" and led to increased spread of the meme on Twitter, YouTube and through articles.

-GamerGate Controversy
+Gamergate controversy

 "Vivian James" character created by an anonymous /v/ user.
 Frequently used as feminine personification of the board.

-The /v/ board was heavily involved within the Gamergate controversy.
+The user base of the /v/ board was heavily involved within the Gamergate controversy.
 The hashtag #notyourshield originated within the board as a response to the criticism of misogyny.
 According to Torill Elvira Mortensen, "#notyourshield was supposed to show that female and non-White gamers did not want more diversity in games, stopping critics of game culture from using them as an excuse for more diversity."
-After discussions of Gamergate were banned in 4chan by Christopher "moot" Poole in late September 2014, most users active in the campaign moved to 8chan.
+After discussions of Gamergate were banned in 4chan by "moot" in late September 2014, most users active in the campaign moved to 8chan.

 During the event, 4chan users and specially /v/ users, supported the Indiegogo project of the group The Fine Young Capitalists (TFYC), which sponsored a video game design contest for women in 2014, founded with the goal of helping women and other underrepresented groups get involved in video game design.
 As reward for the highest type of donation ($2,000 USD or more), the donors could submit a character design that would be added to the video game.
 Through /v/ in what was called "Operation Chemo Butthurt" (in reference to how part of the money was going to be given to The Colon Cancer Alliance), the pro-#gamergate 4chan users became the highest contributors to TFYC, raising over $23,000 USD.
-Afterwards, the character design called "Vivian James" was added to Afterlife Empire.
+Afterwards, the character design called "Vivian James", created by an anonymous /v/ user, was added to Afterlife Empire.
 According to Mahli-Ann Butt and Tom Apperley, "Vivian James emerged from an ad hoc collection of individuals who believed that it was appropriate to harass female game developers, who also thought that they needed to suggest a more inclusive image for #gamergate in order to avoid bad press."